Law of Brazil: Constitution and law

 Brazilian law is largely derived from Portuguese civil law and is related to the Roman-Germanic legal tradition.
-This means that the legal system is based on statutes, although a recent constitutional reform (Amendment to the Constitution 45, passed in 2004) has introduced a mechanism similar to the stare decisis, called súmula vinculante.
-Nevertheless, according to article 103-A of the Brazilian Constitution, only the Supreme Court is allowed to publish binding rules.
+This means that the legal system is based on statutes.
+However, a recent constitutional reform (Amendment to the Constitution 45, passed in 2004) has introduced a mechanism similar to the stare decisis, called súmula vinculante.
+Nevertheless, under Article 103-A of the Constitution of Brazil, only the Supreme Court may issue binding rules.
 Inferior judges and courts, and the public administration, are hence obliged to obey the interpretations of the Supreme Court.

-In more recent times, according to the judiciary structure framed in the Brazilian Constitution, judicial power is divided between the judicial branches of the states and the Federal judicial branch, and they have different jurisdictions.
-The prerogatives and duties of judges are the same, however, and the differences lie only in the competencies, structures and compositions of the Courts.
+In more recent times, according to the judiciary structure framed in the Brazilian constitution, judicial power is divided between the judicial branches of the states and the Federal judicial branch, and they have different jurisdictions.
+The prerogatives and duties of judges are the same, however, and the differences lie only in the competencies, structures, and compositions of the Courts.